KATRIN-Experiment/Kassiopeia/README.md

 **Full user guide:** http://katrin-experiment.github.io/Kassiopeia/index.html

 **Quick start:** [**Try it out online**](https://mybinder.org/v2/gh/KATRIN-Experiment/KassiopeiaBinder/HEAD) in an interactive Binder session.
-Open the graphical VNC display and a terminal and run
+Open a "VNC (Desktop)" tab and a terminal tab and run

 ```
 Kassiopeia $KASPERSYS/config/Kassiopeia/Examples/DipoleTrapSimulation.xml
 ```

-to run your first simulation!
+to run your first simulation! *Note: A VTK error indicates that the "VNC (Desktop)" tab is not open yet.*

 **Cite [our paper](https://iopscience.iop.org/article/10.1088/1367-2630/aa6950):**